imuds/iMP/README.txt

         (and you must switch on 'reading' in defines.h file; see readme for Fortran for more details).

 Output of the model:
-    Main output files can be categolized into 4 types:
+    Main output files can be categorized into 4 types:
         (1) flux time records (Fortran, Python)
             Format is ...flx.txt.
 E.g., OM fluxes are recorded in omflx.txt files.
             Flux files include:
                 Time, time-change-flux, diffusive flux, advective flux,
-                fluxes related to OM degradation, CaCO3 dissoluton and radio-decay, and residual flux of all the above.
+                fluxes related to OM degradation, CaCO3 dissolution and radio-decay, and residual flux of all the above.
-            Note that residual flux must be close to zero for mass balance and one can check mass balance by looking at residual fluxes.
+            Note that residual flux must be close to zero for mass balance and one can check the mass balance by looking at residual fluxes.
         (2) Depth profiles of solid and aqueous phases and proxy signals (Fortran, Python, MATLAB) Format is, e.g., omx-015.txt.
                 In this example, 'omx' indicates OM profies and